 For those struggling with their writing or just wanting some encouragement, the Writing Center offers peer tutoring support to help all students across the University spectrum but especially those challenged by their first-year reading and writing assignments.

-The English Division hopes that equipped with the skills of writing and reading from these solid preparatory courses and supported by a cadre of experienced tutors, students will go on to success in their composition courses and their major courses as well.
+The English Division hopes that, equipped with the skills of writing and reading from these solid preparatory courses and supported by a cadre of experienced tutors, students will go on to success in their composition courses and their major courses.